andzhi4/oramask/README.md

 ```

 ## Examples
-Here are a few examples of how to use the oramask:

-Show all available profiles:
+Here is an example of usage:
 ```python
 import oramask
 from datetime import datetime